 Takeaway

-- So, does tooth extraction hurt?
-There is a lot of pain that is involved in extracting a tooth as your surgeon can effectively remove the Pain with the help of local anesthesia and any kind of sedation medications during this extraction process.
+• So, does tooth extraction hurt?
+There is a lot of pain involved in extracting a tooth as your surgeon can effectively remove the Pain with the help of local anesthesia and any kind of sedation medications during this extraction process.

-- Several people have tenderness in areas lasting for about a few days, although everyone heals with the effective tooth extraction methods at varied rates.
+• Several people have tenderness in areas lasting for about a few days, although everyone heals with effective tooth extraction methods at varied rates.